 Show Inactive.
 Select to include inactive profiles by selecting the Show Inactive check box.
 Inactive profiles are differentiated by appearing with a gray background.
 The profile can be made active/inactive using the Active check box on the Profile screen.
 A message informs you that the profile is inactive when you attempt to make a reservation for a guest whose profile is inactive.
 If you select Yes to proceed, the profile is automatically activated.

-Note: When you make a profile inactive or active (including making an inactive profile active by selecting the profile for a new reservation), the action is recorded in the User Activity Log.
+When you make a profile inactive or active (including making an inactive profile active by selecting the profile for a new reservation), the action is recorded in the User Activity Log.

 Incomplete Address/Comm.
 (ORS only) This check box is used when searching by Name, First Name, and Communication.
-Users have the ability to filter profiles by an incomplete address or communications: filtering out profiles having minimal information that may not be useful.
+Users have the ability to filter profiles by an incomplete address or communications: filtering out profiles having minimal information that might not be useful.
 If the search is done on a Membership Type/No., Keyword, Client ID, Corp No., and IATA No. the Incomplete Address/Comm. check box does not apply.
 All matching profiles for the criteria will display, whether or not they are complete.

 The results of your search are displayed in the search results grid.
 If you cannot find the profile you are seeking, try alternate search criteria, ask for your manager's help, or create a new profile.